About the college

 Holywell Manor is situated in a large and elegant garden and the building comprises three wings as well as communal areas such as the lounge, music room, gym, TV room, bar, laundry room and Middle Common Room.

-Balliol is usually able to offer accommodation to most new, single first-year graduate students, usually in the Graduate Centre.
+Balliol is able to offer accommodation to most new, single first-year graduate students, usually in the Graduate Centre.
 First-year students who cannot be initially accommodated are placed on a waiting list and allocated rooms if they become available.
 Accommodation in later years is allocated by ballot.

 Balliol has a number of ground-floor rooms designed and adapted for disabled use, to include accessible bathroom and kitchen facilities.
 To discuss individual requirements please contact the Graduate Administrator.